unoplatform/workshops/uno-bootcamp/modules/05-Native-intercompatibility/README.md

 Most statically-typed languages, except C++, don't permit multiple base classes on account of the added complexity it brings, a.k.a. the ['diamond problem'](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem).
 In dynamically-typed languages, it's quite common to bolt on extra functionality to a class in a reusable way with [mixins](https://en.wikipedia.org/wiki/Mixin).
 As C# is a statically-typed language, it doesn't support mixins as a first-class language feature.

-Uno can however, generate code.
+Uno can, however, generate code.

 ### 💡 Native Constructors are automatically provided